D-side/digital-garden/_notes/Archaic user interfaces.md

 ### The familiar realm

 Let's make something clear first though.
 There are some good parts in modern graphical interfaces.
 Even these, though, are usually half-broken.
-One of these would be dran&drop, which has to be the most intuitive mouse gesture there is, and it's **criminally underutilized**.
+One of these would be drag&drop, which has to be the most intuitive mouse gesture there is, and it's **criminally underutilized**.

+> 📝 For the purposes of this topic the "share" pattern in mobile apps is largely equivalent to drag&drop, as a one-off transmission between the apps.
+Compatibility is handled a bit differently: instead of displaying a list of apps compatible with the given type of shared content, drag&drop displays feedback from the app that's under the cursor.
+Capability-wise it's essentially the same.

-You can drag&drop rather a lot of things: files, text, images
+You can drag&drop rather a lot of things: files, text, images – but all these are usually one-off interactions and don't establish a communication **channel** or a pipeline.

 Another good mechanism, which has become so essential it's often times the primary mechanism for interaction across software, is the clipboard.
 It isn't necessarily hard-tied to the graphical, it's available in text-based too, but graphical interfaces take it to the next level by allowing far more types of content.